 The Ngorongoro Conservation Area (809,440 ha) offers a great variety of landscapes.
 From vast expanses of highland plains to savannas and forests, but is mainly known for the Ngorongoro Crater.

 Once an impressive vulcano, now an ancient natural wonder.
 The Ngorongoro Crater is the largest un-flooded and unbroken caldera in the world.
-Its size is about 20kms across and its walls reach a dept of 600 meters.
+Its size is about 20 km across and its walls reach a dept of 600 meters.

 This three-million-year-old caldera now shelters one of the most beautiful wildlife havens on earth.
 Here you may find the most dense population of wildlife on earth.

-Due to its unique features, the Ngorongoro Crater is officially recognized as a UNESCO world heritage site and one of the ‘7 offical wonders of Africa’.
+Due to its unique features, the Ngorongoro Crater is officially recognised as a UNESCO world heritage site and one of the ‘7 official Wonders of Africa’.